Our Commitment to Safety

 Virginia Vale Swim Club is dedicated to the health and safety of all its members and guests.
 The general manager and staff are responsible for ensuring that each member and guest comply with all applicable rules and regulations.

 In the interest of the health and safety, members and guests are expected to follow the Virginia Vale Rules and Regulations at all times.
 Questions regarding these rules and regulations should be directed to any member of the Board.
 Additional important information as well as policies and procedures can be found in the 2108 Member Handbook , throughout this website and posted at the club.

 Virginia Vale Swim Club is a non-profit entity organized and operated pursuant to its bylaws

 Members are expected to be familiar with all of the information provided in the 2108 Member Handbook.

 Rules and Regulations

 The pool manager on duty operates all of the pool facilities for the health and safety of the members, guests and staff.
-All members and guests are expected to comply with the rules, regulations, and policies described in the member handbook and posted on the club grounds, as well as any modifications that are required to deal with emergency or extraordinary circumstances that may arise.
+All members and guests are expected to comply with the rules, regulations, and policies described in the 2108 VV Member Handbook and posted on the club grounds, as well as any modifications that are required to deal with emergency or extraordinary circumstances that may arise.